JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 new Derived();
 ```

+Languages typically prevent those accesses because they want to enforce a guarantee that the base class constructor will have finished setting up the class instance before any derived class logic reads from the instance.

 Statically determining whether a constructor is going to cause that runtime error is a nigh-impossible job.
 Constructors can have immediately-called functions, loops, objects, and other runtime shenanigans that make it hard to tell whether a `super()` call will always be run.

-This constructor does always call its base constructor, but that would be very difficult for a static type system such as TypeScript's to know:
+This constructor does always call its base constructor but that would be very difficult for a static type system such as TypeScript's to know:

 ```ts
 class Base {}